 Structure and function of transporter proteins in the cell membrane

 Jue Chen studies the structure of proteins that use energy to transport solutes—necessary nutrients as well as unwanted toxins—across cell membranes.
 Determining how such transporters work will aid in understanding the basic mechanisms of active transport.
 Her research centers on structural and mechanistic studies of ATP-binding cassette (ABC) transporters.
 ABC transporters are ubiquitous membrane proteins that import or export molecules across the cellular membrane.
 ABC transporters are also central to multidrug resistance in many pathogenic bacteria and tumor cells.
 Jue Chen investigates these proteins’ role in normal cellular processes and in disease, including drug resistance and cystic fibrosis.
 Chen’s goal is to continue to combine structural and functional work to reveal the molecular mechanisms of these multidrug transporters and the cystic fibrosis transmembrane conductance regulator CFTR, with an eye toward developing new, improved therapies for a variety of disorders, including cancer and cystic fibrosis.

-Dr. Chen will give three seminars in the Netherlands in October 2020.
+Dr. Chen has been invited to give three seminars in the Netherlands when the conditions permit it.